Journal Entries for Factoring Receivables

 WFE – Wire Fees Expense: an expense account (or use your existing Bank Charges account).

-For more information, read A/R Financing terms and glossary.
+For more information, read A/R Financing terms and glossary and Fast Invoice Factoring.

 Step 1- Initial Funding by Bankers Factoring